Feminism

 What the author of this article forgets is that to reduce women to sexual objects, as advertising or porn do so well, nudity is not enough.
 It must be associated to an imagery of female submission to a dominating male, in a simulation of possession.

-Cicciolina during the promotion of her memoires –
+Cicciolina during the promotion of her memoirs –

 Cover of the FEMEN book, Editions Calmann-Levy (4)

 According to the FEMEN, naked breasts symbolise the misery of Ukrainian women.
-The crown flower is a reference to an old Ukrainian say: “Gola, bossa i ou vinkiou” which means “without clothes, without shoes, but with a crown flower in the hair”.
-“It is meant to describe a young girl living in poverty, but cheerful, active, and who would not let herself down” explained Anne Hutsol in Russian magazine Ogoniok in November 2010.
+The crown flower is a reference to an old Ukrainian saying: “Gola, bossa i ou vinkiou,” which means “without clothes, without shoes, but with a crown flower in the hair.”
+“It is meant to describe a young girl living in poverty, but cheerful, active, and who would not let herself down,” explained Anne Hutsol in Russian magazine Ogoniok in November 2010.
 Nudity as the affirmation of her liberty and sovereignty is a way to defy conservative public and religious authorities.

-The Femen, referering Delacroix, @ FB Femen France
+The FEMEN, referencing Delacroix, @ FB Femen France

 That painting depicts the revolution of July 1830 that toppled Charles X. Delacroix painted the barricades to offer a new vision of the allegory of liberty.
-She is ‘a working class women, alive, pugnacious, that personifies revolt and at the same time an antic goddess whose naked breasts evoke the Victory of statuses of the Antiquity’.
+She is “a working class woman, alive, pugnacious, that personifies revolt and at the same time an antic goddess whose naked breasts evoke the Victory of statues of the Antiquity.”
 (6)

 This feminine representation of Liberty has impressed the French national psyche so much that it was printed on 100 francs banknotes from 1978 to 1997.
 And this, without anyone finding the apparition of a woman’s nipple a frowning matter.